zachpmanson/notes/notes/Notes/Software/Development/Web Development/HTML Self-Closing Tags.md

 That the first two are HTML void tags, meaning that they do not need a closing tag, so self-closing the tag is just a style choice.
 The last one is a problem, since `div` is not a void tag.
 This is the problem that was discovered by Rich Harris in his issue [[Svelte parses HTML all wrong]].

-I cannot imagine a sane human who would intent for `<div />` to mean "the start of a div", and I don't not think we should enable this.
+I cannot imagine a sane human who would intend for `<div />` to mean "the start of a div", and I don't not think we should enable this.
 Ideally I would want warnings or errors to appear in all cases where this would matter.

 An interesting detail is that the general way self-closing tags are used in HTML is slightly different from in XML.
 XML traditionally does not put a space before the closing tag.